dougeby/IntuneDocs/intune/vpn-settings-configure.md

 ---
 # required metadata

-title: How to configure Intune VPN settings
+title: How to configure VPN settings in Microsoft Intune
-titleSuffix: "Azure portal"
+titleSuffix:
-description: Learn how to use Intune to configure VPN connections on devices you manage."
+description: Learn how to use Microsoft Intune to configure virtual private network (VPN) connections on devices you manage.
 keywords:
 author: vhorne
 ms.author: victorh